"Astronomy made in Europe"

 The Society has a Constitution defining the general rules, complemented by By-laws specifying various detailed procedures.

 To become member of the EAS, please consult the information on membership classes, benefits and fees and fill out the online application form.
+If you are a member of an affiliated society, you can join the EAS for free through your society since 2019.
+You are invited to contact your society to ensure that your interest in joining the EAS is transmitted to the EAS Office.

 For Organisational Memberships, please contact the EAS Office.